vztpv/ClauLint/README.md

 # ClauLint - ToDo!
-    Validator ( for EU4 SaveGame Data Style?
+    Validator and Make Schema? ( for EU4 SaveGame Data Style?
 Text, and ClauText? ), Using VisualStudio2017, Windows10, ClauText.h

 # Example?